 And yes, they also have rounded outer edges, which aids steering responsiveness.

-Two of these central ribs are particularly alike, each reflecting the other’s design with chamfered edges, notches, and a mix of linear lateral and longitudinal sipes.
+Two of the central ribs are nearly identical, featuring chamfered edges, notches, and a mix of linear lateral and longitudinal sipes.

-The shoulder lugs on both sides are nearly identical, marked by in-groove notches and linear lateral siping, contributing to the tire’s grip and stability.
+The shoulder lugs on both sides are almost mirror images of each other, equipped with in-groove notches and linear lateral siping for added grip and stability.

-Internally, the tire offers robust construction, featuring a single-ply polyester casing and dual wide steel belts, all underpinned by a comprehensive nylon cap ply.
+Inside, the tire is built tough with a single-ply polyester casing, dual wide steel belts, and a full nylon cap ply.

 Sizes – What To Know?